Multicollinearity

 Tools for Detection

-Utilize statistical software or programming languages like R or Python to calculate VIF and analyze correlations.
-A correlation matrix can also help visualize relationships between variables.
+Utilize statistical software like R or Python to analyze VIF and visualize correlations using a correlation matrix.

 import pandas as pd